 When bits of food have stuck to your cooking grate, and the grate is hot, clean it with a stainless steel brush.
 This step is not only for cleanliness.
 It also prevents your food from sticking.

 Note: Replace brush if any loose bristles are found on cooking grates or brush.

-4. Keep the Lid Down
+3. Keep The Grill Lid Down

-Here are 4 important reasons why the lid should be closed as much as possible.
+Here are 4 important reasons why your grill lid should be closed as much as possible.
 1. It keeps the grates hot enough to sear the food.
 2. It speeds up the cooking time and prevents the food from drying out.
 3. It traps the smokiness that develops when fat and juices vaporize in the grill.
 4. It prevents flare-ups by limiting oxygen.

 If you are grilling in a colder climate or in a higher altitude, the cooking times will be longer.
 If the wind is blowing hard, it will lower a gas grill's temperature and raise a charcoal grill's temperature.

 Direct heat (when the fire is directly below the food) is best for relatively small, tender pieces of food that cook in 20 minutes or less.